GedalyaKrycer/01-html-css-code-refactor/README.md

 12. Changed the `.footer` class and `<div>` to a `<footer>` element and the corresponding CSS selector.

 13. Updated the copyright in the footer to be for 2020.

+14. Reordered the CSS selectors for the 3 main **Services** section, placing them above the **Benefits** CSS selectors.
+This follows a similar order structure of the html file, allowing for a quicker read by a new developer.